iMikie/Semantic-UI-Rails/README.md

 ####[Semantic-UI](www.semantic-ui.com) is one of the newest and most promising user interface toolkits.

-By itself, Semantic-UI is a set of CSS/LESS, Javascript/JQuery libraries that you include in your project.
-You use Semantic-UI by writing special (and quite elegant) HTML/CSS and then calling the appropriate Javascript/JQuery routines.

 1. This **README** describes how to add Semantic-UI to a new Rails app and then shows how to build the screenshot (video) below.
 2. This **repo** contains a that Rails 4.2.3 app with the code we built and most likely more Semantic-UI examples integrated into routes, controller, helper, layout and views.
 You can fork this repo and be running immediately.